beehive-lab/TornadoVM/docs/source/multi-device.rst

 How to debug
 ----------------------------------------------

-Previously, in our example, we enabled debug information solely to display the thread and device configuration for each task.
-However, there is an additional layer of information that can be acquired by obtaining the TornadoVM bytecodes.
+Previously, we enabled debug information solely to display the thread and device configuration for each task.
+TornadoVM can dump additional information to help developers to trace where the code is executed.

-To access this valuable insight, you need to include the --printBytecodes flag in the above example.
+To access this valuable insight, you need to include the ``--printBytecodes`` flag in the above example.
 By adding this flag, you will be presented with the following output in conjunction with the thread information:

 .. code:: bash